gvwilson/sensibleadventures/maddy-roo/old.md

 "Into the Mire,"
 the mayor said gently.
 "With bots chasing them.
-They could be anywhere by now.
-And it's the Mire,
+They could be anywhere by now, and, and it's the Mire,
 Ibby.
 You know the stories."

 "I will go."
-The hidden camera scanned left to reveal Special Leaf and a handful of the village militia.
+The hidden camera scanned left to reveal Shaper Leaf and a handful of the village militia.
 Bluster and Bravo were there too, she saw.
 They had made it home.

 "I will go look for them,"
-the old tortoise repeated.
+the shaper repeated.

 "You won't come back,"
 Bluster said warningly.